johndoh/roundcube-swipe/README.md

 Interaction with other plugins
 ------------------------------
-The `swipe_actions_list` triggered when listing the available actions on the list options menu.
+The `swipe_actions_list` hook is triggered when listing the available actions on the list options menu.
 *Arguments:*
  * actions
  * source